iffa/SSKKY-ruokalista/README.md

 * ...and boy is it beautiful

 ### Libraries used
-SSKKY-ruokalista is made with these amazing libraries:
+SSKKY-ruokalista is made using these amazing libraries:

 * Android support libraries
 * Firebase (push notifications)